 Cynthia agrees we should put a caveat that this is their final award.

-Mauras impression is that the brownfields work is separate and apart, and that that funding will not close their gap with CDBG.
+Maura’s impression is that the brownfields work is separate and apart, and that that funding will not close their gap with CDBG.
 Angus confirmed that none of the costs for brownfields were presented in the budget to VCDP last time.

 Cynthia moved to fund The Town of Fairlee at the full amount as seen below with the caveat that this is the end of their request eligibility.
 Angus seconded the motion.